trochford/Laminar/docs/bigger-picture.md

 ### Getting Started

-**"In theory there is no difference between practice and theory, in practice there is.""**
+**"In theory there is no difference between practice and theory, in practice there is."**

 But the price is the investment of having members of the interdisciplinary DevOps team gain experience with these Infrastructure building blocks.
 The team has to be provided the *adaptive capacity*, to borrow from Cadieux's phrasing, to explore how to exploit the technologies to the benefit of the B2B ISV.
 Hands-on experience is needed to work through the hard realities of making system change, deployment and management a predictable, efficient and largely automate process.